Volunteer for the Big Windermere Survey

 If you would like to take part in the next survey, please let us know a specific location or general area you would be interested in and we can let you know what locations are available.

-Watch this video below for a short step-by-step guide on how to take a sample for the Big Windermere Survey.
+Watch this video below with Dr Ben Surridge, for a short step-by-step guide on how to take a sample for the Big Windermere Survey.
 Sampling takes place on the Sunday between 10:00-12:00 and sample kits need to be dropped back at one of the four science hubs based around Windermere immediately afterwards.
 The sample time and drop off hub will depend on the assigned location.

 “This project is an exciting opportunity to combine the interest and knowledge of communities around Windermere with academic research approaches.
 We’re really looking forward to helping deliver new understanding of the lake and its surrounding catchment through this collaboration.”